 - Jasmine rice: Precook the rice, al dente.

 - Avocado oil: Use this or another oil with a high smoke point like vegetable oil or toasted sesame oil.

 - Aromatics: I use diced red bell pepper, diced onion, and grated garlic cloves.

 - Coconut aminos: may use lite soy sauce

 - Seasoning: I use salt, Chinese 5 spice, ground ginger, cayenne pepper, and paprika.

 See recipe card for quantities.

 The Best Rice for Stripped Chicken Fried Rice

-I reduced my rice to water ratio to 1:1 so that I can get the rice to be loose and not clammy.
+I reduced my rice-to-water ratio to 1:1 so that I can get the rice to be loose and not clammy.
 I also cooked the rice, by first sautéing the washed rice in a little bit of oil, then adding water.
 Bring the water to a boil uncovered, on medium heat then reduce the heat to low, cover and steam until the rice is fully cooked.
 Do not stir the rice along the way.
-Once the rice is fully cooked, fluff with a fork and allow to cool.
+Once the rice is fully cooked, fluff with a fork and allow it to cool.

 Bringing the Dish Together